 Fundamentals of the research process in economics, including specification of research questions.
 Identification and use of sources, statements and claims, and communication of the results of a research project.
 Introduction and comparison of the range of economic methodologies.

-Prerequisites: ECON 101, MATH 111, or POLI 202, or CDIS 208 and junior standing or by permission.
-Numeric and Evaluation grade only.
+Prerequisites: ECON 101, MATH 111, or POLI 202, and junior standing or by permission.

 350 Microeconomic Theory.

 Theory of the household, the firm, and the market.
 The logic of market decision-making, resource allocation, and efficiency questions.